Table of Contents

 a.
 Local attraction ( i.e. disturbance to the magnetic property of magnetic needle due to the presence of magnetic & electrical substances near the compass).

 b.
 Improper levelling and centring of the tripod.

 f.
 Precautions To Be Taken

 a.
 Stop the damp oscillations of a magnetic needle by pressing the knob containing the spring brake inside to observe readings.

 b.
-Local attraction should be avoided at the location.
+Local attractions should be avoided at the location.

 c.
-While taking readings from the top cover glass of compass, it should be dust-free.
+While taking readings from the top cover glass of the compass, it should be dust-free.
 While cleaning, take care of static force that may cause deflection of the magnetic needle.

 g.
 Advantages of Surveyor Compass